Coloring count cones of planar graphs: Definitions

 \subsection{Near-cubic graphs and their edge-colorings}

 Let $G$ be a connected graph and let $v$ be a vertex of $G$.
-We consider each edge of $G$ as consisting of two half-edges.
+A \emph{half-edge} is $(e,u)$, where $e$ is an edge and $u$ is one of its endpoints.
+If $e=uv$, when we say $u$ is \emph{incident} with $(e,u)$ but it is not incident with $(e,v)$.
+We consider each edge $e=uv$ of $G$ as consisting of two half-edges $(e,u)$ and $(e,v)$ even if $e$ is a loop.
 Let $\nu$ be a bijection between the half-edges incident with $v$ and $\{0,\ldots,\deg(v)-1\}$ (so, if $v$ is incident with a loop, each half of the loop is assigned a different number by $\nu$).
 If all vertices of $G$ other than $v$ have degree three, we say that $\tG=(G,v,\nu)$ is a \emph{near-cubic graph}.
 We say that $\tG$ is a \emph{plane near-cubic graph} if $G$ is a plane graph and the half-edges incident with $v$ are drawn around it in the clockwise cyclic order $\nu^{-1}(0)$, \ldots, $\nu^{-1}(\deg(v)-1)$.
 We define $d(\tG)=\deg(v)$.